wind-addons/WindDungeonHelper/README.md

 This module will send message including spell name after player takes avoidable damage.
 Besides, all the text of notification is customizable with a GUI option frame inside Interface > Addons.
 This module developed based on the algorithm from ElitismHelper, and the player priority setting is fully compatible with ElitismHelper(if you choose the compatible mode).
 2. **Enemy Force**
 This module will add percentage information on tooltip for every enemy in dungeon.
+2. **LFG Group Info**
+This module will add the information of the members inside the group.

 ## Download
 [Curse](https://wow.curseforge.com/projects/wind-dungeon-helper)